microsoft/quantum-viz.js/quantum-viz/README.md

 # quantum-viz

-`quantum-viz` is a Python package for rendering interactive quantum circuit diagrams using [quantum-viz.js](https://github.com/microsoft/quantum-viz.js), a JavaScript package that supports visualizing any arbitrary quantum gate, classical control logic and collapsed grouped blocks of gates using JSON-formatted input data. `quantum-viz` contains a Jupyter widget and will also include support for translating quantum programs written in common quantum programming libraries to JSON using the `quantum-viz.js` JSON schema.
+`quantum-viz` is a Python package for rendering interactive quantum circuit diagrams using [quantum-viz.js](https://github.com/microsoft/quantum-viz.js), a JavaScript package that supports visualizing any arbitrary quantum gate, classical control logic and collapsed grouped blocks of gates using JSON-formatted input data. `quantum-viz` contains a Jupyter widget and will also include support for translating quantum circuits written in common quantum programming libraries to JSON using the `quantum-viz.js` JSON schema.

 ![quantum-viz screenshot](https://user-images.githubusercontent.com/4041805/137234877-6a529652-a3b9-48c6-9d3c-c2b9d1e11855.gif)